Freedom of the City: Freedom of the City of London

+While sheep have occasionally been driven over London Bridge by freemen on special occasions, these privileges are now effectively symbolic.
 The right to herd sheep and cattle across London's four bridges is no longer economically relevant, as there are no livestock markets in the city.
 Nevertheless, this right has been exercised, or the city has granted permission, on several occasions in modern times: